RedRiverSoftware/cilantro/mobile_app/README.md

 ```
 First, lets start with a team name:
 ```
-Gives the user an option to input a team name for the purposes of the Red River Robotics Competition.
+Gives the user an option to input a team name for the purposes of the Red River Robotics Rally.

 ```
 Next, we'll need the IP of your Pi: